Super Chinese Fighter

-Super Chinese Fighter (スーパーチャイニーズファイター) is a 1995 fighting game developed and published by Culture Brain for the Super Famicom exclusively in Japan.
+is a 1995 fighting game.
+It was developed and published by Culture Brain for the Super Famicom exclusively in Japan.
 It is part of the Super Chinese series, but is not in the main series of the games.
 Fighter allows players to fight in fighting game battles using characters from the Super Chinese games, including Jack and Ryu.

 This game is the first Super Chinese Fighter game.
 Two others, Super Chinese Fighter GB and Super Chinese Fighter EX, were released after this game, although none of these games were released in North America.